 How Long Should I Draw A Day

-Drawing every day should be a habit of every artist, by following these points you can plan your day:
+Drawing every day should be a habit for every artist.
+By following these points, you can plan your day:

 - Creating a Timetable: